terraform-ibm-modules/terraform-ibm-hpc/.tekton/README.md

 ## Actions on the OnePipeline

 1. When PR raised to the develop branch from feature branch, pipeline with trigger and it will run PR_TEST related testcases on top of feature branch
-2. When Commit/Push happens to develop branch, pipeline will trigger and it will run all PR_TEST and OTHER_TEST testcases
+2. When Commit/Push happens to develop branch, pipeline will trigger and it will run all the PR_TEST and OTHER_TEST testcases

 ### Setup required parameters to run pipeline

 1. ibmcloud-api
 2. ssh_keys
 3. cluster_prefix
-4. zones
+4. zone
 5. resource_group
 6. cluster_id
 7. reservation_id